lfinney/competeMe/README.md

 ### Overview

 *CompeteMe* is a pick-up sports application.
 It's goal is to connect individuals who seek to create and play in pick-up sporting competitions.
+Currently most pick-up sports events essentially rely on word-of-mouth between individuals who know one another.
+This application seeks to make pick-up sports more accessible by helping transform this nature of pick-up-sports.

 ### Stack